 Yu Ang earned his Bachelor of Engineering in Mechatronics Engineering from University of New South Wales, Sydney.
 He has worked as a MATLAB Application Engineer and later as a trainer and a freelance engineer in the Southeast Asia region before joining RECCSI as a Research Assistant.

-Sadegh Khaksar is currently a Senior Researcher at RECCSI.
+Dr Sadegh Khaksar is currently a Senior Researcher at RECCSI and a Lecturer in the Department of Management, Sport and Tourism at La Trobe Business School.
 He completed his Bachelor's Degree in Administrative Management and his Master's degree in Information Technology Management at the University of Sistan & Baluchestan, Iran.
+He completed his PhD in Management at La Trobe University.

 Before joining the RECCSI team, Sadegh was a lecturer at Azad University and also managed a research team in Iran.
 He has also worked as a consultant as an SME for several companies from 2007 to 2011.
 His research interests include: service innovation, new strategies in web-based services, business intelligence, knowledge management and entrepreneurial strategies.